DaemonDude23/helmizer/README.md

 #### ~~Docker~~

-**You may need a custom docker image depending on if you need certain apps when running commands within helmizer** **I'm not maintaing the docker image anymore but you could build it easily from the included Dockerfile**
+**You may need a custom docker image depending on if you need certain apps when running commands within helmizer** **I'm not maintaining the docker image anymore, but you could build it easily from the included Dockerfile**

 In this example (*Nix OS), we're redirecting program output to the (e.g. `kustomization.yaml`) to the desired file because of issues with UID/GID on files bind-mounted from Docker.
 The redirect is not required however, you can correct permissions after the fact with `sudo chown -R username:groupname .`.